-As a result, they have no choice but to go over barbed wire fence, ride a boat with water leaks, and even hide themselves in a container with no breathing holes in their journey to find refuge.
+As a result, they have no choice but to go over the barbed wire fence, ride a boat with water leaks, and even hide in a container with no breathing holes in their journey to find refuge.
 The number of refugees who lose their lives in accidents during the escape journey continues to increase.

 Currently, most of the refugees are headed for Europe.
 Most refugees come from Africa or the Middle East, and to them, Europe is the closest and the most suitable place to settle down.
 But now, Europe has begun to close its doors to refugees.